flowmatters/SourceFEWSAdapter/README.md

    string(key:'ExpectedFile_Flow', value:'observedflow.csv')
-   string(key:'TimeStep',value:3600) // Optional time step (in seconds) string(key:'Port',value:9876) // When the Source service is hosted locally }
+   string(key:'TimeStep',value:3600) // Optional time step (in seconds) string(key:'Port',value:9876) // When the Source service is hosted locally string(key:'RSPROJ',value:'%ROOT_DIR%\\mode\\modelfile.rsproj') string(key:'Source_32EXE',value:'$SOURCE_32EXE_PATH$')
+   string(key:'Source_64EXE',value:'$SOURCE_64EXE_PATH$')
+}
 ```

+The `RSPROJ` property is not used when Source is called in client server mode (because the project is loaded on the Server).
+However it is useful to still specify the path here because the Adapter will try to fall back to standalone mode when the Source server is unavailable.

 ## Configuring the Source model